wizonce9/wizonce9.github.io/_pages/about.md

 ## Music and Performance

 ### Forming My Band: A Fusion of Chinese and Western Music
 Throughout my musical journey, I was deeply influenced by both **Chinese traditional music** and **Western classical and modern styles**.
 I founded a band that aimed to combine these two musical worlds, bridging cultural gaps through unique arrangements.
-I took on the role of **arranger** and **guitarist**, crafting innovative compositions that blended Chinese folk instruments with electric guitars and Western rhythms.
+I took on the role of **arranger** and **guitarist**, crafting innovative compositions that blended Chinese folk instruments with guitars and Western rhythms.
 Our performances at various university events received enthusiastic feedback, showcasing the fusion of our creative visions.

 ### Guitar Instructor and Solo Performances